Calgary police allege Sunwing pilot was impaired, passed out in cockpit

 "We are very apologetic for any upset that this has caused and would like to assure our customers that safety remains our utmost priority," Massey said.

-Stacey said Transport Canada has been contacted and he expected the suspect could face additional charges.
+Stacey said Transport Canada had been contacted and he expected the suspect could face additional charges.

 "It had all the potential for a disaster but I'll tell you this much — the likelihood of a pilot on a major airline like this actually being able to take off when they're impaired like that is pretty slim, because there's a lot of checks and balances.
 There's the other flight crew and there's gate crew and they're all about safety," Stacey said.